drcmda/react-contextual/README.md

 2. `<Subscribe [to={providers}] select={selector}>{state => <h>{state}</h> }</Subscribe>`

    The same as above as a component.
-You consume selected props via render prop.
-As with `subscribe` you can ommit the providers, or the `to` prop in this case.
+You consume selected props via render function.
+As with `subscribe` you can ommit the providers (the `to` prop in this case).

 3. `<Provider initialState={state} actions={actions}>...</Provider>`